daddel80/notepadpp-multireplace/README.md

 - **ReplaceAllFromCursor**: Controls whether "Replace All" starts from the beginning or from the current cursor position.
   - **Default**: `ReplaceAllFromCursor=0` (disabled).
   - **Description**: When enabled (`1`), "Replace All" starts at the current cursor position instead of always starting from the beginning of the document or scope.

+- **AllFromCursor**: Controls whether “Find All”, “Replace All”, and “Mark” start from the beginning or from the current cursor position.
+  - **Default**: `ReplaceAllFromCursor=0` (disabled).
+  - **Description**: When enabled (`1`) these “All” actions start at the current cursor position.
+If Selection scope is active, they start at the beginning of the selection instead.
+If Wrap Around is enabled, they always start from the beginning of the document and cover the entire file, regardless of this setting.

 - **GroupResults**: Controls how 'Find All' search results are displayed.
   - **Default**: `GroupResults=0` (disabled).